Mollemoll/tax-ids/README.md

 use tax_ids::TaxId;

 fn main () {
   // Instantiate a new TaxId object.
-Can raise a ValidationError. let tax_id = match TaxId::new("SE556703748501") {
+This can raise a ValidationError. let tax_id = match TaxId::new("SE556703748501") {
     Ok(tax_id) => tax_id,
     Err(e) => {
       println!("ValidationError: {}", e);
       return;
     }
   };

-    println!("Tax Id: {}", tax_id.value());
-    println!("Country code: {}", tax_id.country_code());
-    println!("Tax country code: {}", tax_id.tax_country_code());
-    println!("Local value: {}", tax_id.local_value());
-    println!("Id type: {}", tax_id.tax_id_type());

-    // Tax Id: SE556703748501
-    // Country code: SE
-    // Tax country code: SE
-    // Local value: 556703748501
-    // Id type: eu_vat
+  assert_eq!(tax_id.value(), "SE556703748501");
+  assert_eq!(tax_id.country_code(), "SE");
+  assert_eq!(tax_id.tax_country_code(), "SE");
+  assert_eq!(tax_id.local_value(), "556703748501");
+  assert_eq!(tax_id.tax_id_type(), "eu_vat");

-    // Country code is the 2-char iso code of the country
+  // The country code is the 2-char ISO code of the country.
-    // Often the same as the tax country code, but not always.
+  // It's often the same as the tax country code, but not always.
-    // Example country code GR for Greece, but EL for the Greek VAT number.
+  // For example, the country code for Greece is GR, but EL for the Greek VAT number.

-    // The United Kingdom, has country code GB and tax country code GB.
+  // The United Kingdom has a country code GB and tax country code GB.
-    // However, as a consequence of Brexit, businesses in Northern Ireland
+  // However, due to Brexit, businesses in Northern Ireland
-    // have country code GB but use VAT number/tax country code XI when trading
+  // have a country code GB but use VAT number/tax country code XI when trading
-    // with EU.
+  // with the EU.

   // Verification

-    // Perform a verification request against the country's tax id database.
+  // Perform a verification request against the country's tax ID database.
-    // Can raise a VerificationError
-    let verification = match tax_id.verify() {
+  // This can raise a VerificationError. let verification = match tax_id.verify() {
     Ok(verification) => verification,
     Err(e) => {
       println!("VerificationError: {}", e);
       return;
     },
   };

-    println!("Verification status: {:?}", verification.status());
+  assert_eq!(verification.status(), &tax_ids::VerificationStatus::Verified);

-    // Verification can come back with one out of three different statuses:
+  // VerificationStatus can take one out of three different statuses:
-    // - Verified - The tax id is legitimate.
+  // - Verified - The tax ID is legitimate.
-    // - Unverified - The tax id is not legitimate.
+  // - Unverified - The tax ID is not legitimate.
-    // - Unavailable - The verification couldn't be performed (rate limit, database unavailable etc.).
+  // - Unavailable - The verification couldn't be performed (due to rate limit, database unavailability, etc.).

   // These statuses are what you want to act upon. match verification.status() {
     tax_ids::VerificationStatus::Verified => {
-            // Proceed payment
+      // Proceed with payment
     },
     tax_ids::VerificationStatus::Unverified => {
-            // Ask customer to provide a valid tax id },
+      // Ask the customer to provide a proper tax ID },
     tax_ids::VerificationStatus::Unavailable => {
-            // Process payment and verify the tax id later?
+      // Process payment and verify the tax ID later?
     },
   }

   // The full verification object:

   println!("{:?}", verification);

   // The data field is experimental and subject to change or removal.
-    // It will contain different data depending on what tax id type is being verified.
+  // It will contain different data depending on what tax ID type is being verified.
   // And what response the verification service provides.

   // Verification status: Verified
   // Verification {
   //    performed_at: 2024-05-15T14:38:31.388914+02:00,
   //    status: Verified,
   //    data: Object {
   //        "address": String("REGERINGSGATAN 19 \n111 53 STOCKHOLM"),
   //        "countryCode": String("SE"),
   //        "name": String("Spotify AB"),
   //        "requestDate": String("2024-05-15+02:00"),
   //        "valid": String("true"),
   //        "vatNumber": String("556703748501"
   //    )}
   // }
 }
 ```